 Salt adds flavor, but also helps to preserve the cheese while it ages.
 It can be added to the curds directly, or as a kind of brine that surrounds the future cheese.

 The curds are pressed into a shape, which is then stored in a cool, dry place until reaching a proper age.
-The time involved and the aging process itself varies widely depending on the type of cheese being aged (ripened).
+The time involved and the aging process itself vary widely depending on the type of cheese being aged (ripened).
 Mild cheddar, for example, has been aged only a few months, while sharp and extra-sharp cheddar might be aged 5, 9, or even 22 years.

 Just like that, with a little milk, salt, and time, you’ve made cheese.